Questions & Answers

 1. Open Settings on your iPhone, go to Privacy & SecurityLocation ServicesWeathergraph

-2. Make sure the permission is set to Always (allows background updates and alerts) or at least While Using the App or Widgets (with this choice, the app can update the forecast only when the system refreshes the widgets)
+2. Set the permission to Always (enables background updates and alerts) or at least While Using the App or Widgets (updates only when the system refreshes widgets)

 Watch